rdmark/Netatalk/README.md

 This section describes the modular approach, but it should also be possible to compile the AppleTalk module directly into the kernel for a slight performance boost.

-This section will not describe the entire process, but rather follow the steps in the [https://www.raspberrypi.com/documentation/computers/linux_kernel.html Raspberry Pi documentation].
+This section will not describe the entire process, but rather follow the steps in the [Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html).
 Do the steps in the documentation in this order:

 * [Building the Kernel Locally](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel-locally)
 * [Apply the Default Configuration](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#default_configuration)